 Other Quirks for Solar Panel Manufacturers

-This isn’t meant to be a sob story for the parts supplier -- there are struggles on both ends.
+This isn’t just a problem for the parts supplier -- there are struggles on both ends.

-You need a supply chain of raw materials with plenty of capacity.
+You need a solar power supply chain of raw materials with plenty of capacity.
 Problem is, that’s tricky in the metals market, especially when there is price volatility.

 - When do you buy?